vTCP-Foundation/vtcpd-cli/readme.md

                 *   `--history-to <date>`: End date of history (RFC3339 format).
                 *   `--amount-from <sum>`: Minimum amount for filtering.
                 *   `--amount-to <sum>`: Maximum amount for filtering.
-        *   `contractor`: History of operations with a specific contractor.
+        *   `with-contractor`: History of operations with a specific contractor.
             *   **Flags:**
                 *   `--offset <number>`: Offset for pagination.
                 *   `--count <number>`: Number of records.